Robert Holschuh Simmons

 CLAS 210/310: Classical Literature (Love and Friendship in Greece and Rome; Roman Comedy Alive: The Roman Comic Theatre, Analyzed and Performed)

-CLAS 230/330: Mythology (The Trojan War and Its Aftermath; Dionysus and Theban Myths; Classical and World Mythology)
+CLAS 230/330: Mythology (The Trojan War and Its Aftermath; Heroes and Heroines; Dionysus and Myth in Drama; Classical and World Mythology)

 CLAS 235/335: Greek, Roman and Mediterranean History

-CLAS/COMM 290: Greek Rhetoric in Greece (team-taught with Lori Walters-Kramer)
+CLAS/COMM 290: Classical Rhetoric in Greece; Classical Rhetoric in Italy (both team-taught with Lori Walters-Kramer)

 CLAS 295: Classics Day Leadership